marleeeeeey/turret_commander/README.md

 ## Gameplay details

-- A tile map with a web of roads (passable and impassable tiles).
-- The player controls the hero using WASD on the keyboard or the joystick on a gamepad.
+- The player controls the hero.
 - The hero can place turrets.
 - The hero's house is in the center of the map.
-- Enemies approach the center of the map randomly from the edges.
+- Enemies randomly approach the center of the map from the edges.
-- Enemies decrease the health of turrets and the hero if they are nearby.
+- Enemies drain health from turrets, the hero, and the fort when they collide.
-- Enemies collide with the hero's house, decrease its health, and die (this is to avoid overcrowding).
-- The presence of the hero near the turrets enhances the turrets.
-- The hero deals damage to enemies when close to them.
+- The hero's proximity to the turrets recharges them.
+- The hero can shoot like the turrets, but faster.
-- Defeat condition: enemies reach the house.
+- Defeat condition: the enemies destroy the house or the hero.
 - Victory condition: survive for a certain amount of time.

 ## Guidelines